 Wash the berries and pat dry.
 Mash up half of the blueberries in a small bowl.

-In a medium bowl, whisk together the sugar, salt and tapioca flour.
+Whisk the sugar, salt and tapioca flour in a medium bowl.
 Add the mashed blueberries, orange juice and orange zest and stir to combine.
 Let the mixture sit for 15 minutes.
 Fold in the whole berries.

 Line a 9-inch pie plate with aluminum foil.
 Place the blueberry mixture into the foil and place in the freezer until solid, 6 to 8 hours.